softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 DELETE FROM pet WHERE type = 'cat';
 ```

-If you want to delete all data from a table then use the `TRUNCATE` statement.
-This will delete the data, but not the table itself.
+If you want to delete **all** data from a table, then use the `TRUNCATE` statement.
+This will delete all of the table's data, but not the table itself.

 ```sql
 TRUNCATE TABLE pet;